jonnor/spectrometer/README.md

 ## Status
 *Proof of Concept*.

-Can collect data from AS7343, and classify edible successfully using a nearest-neighbor model.
+Can collect data from AS7343, and classify the type pf edible successfully using a nearest-neighbor model.
 For the demo only 2 dimensions were used, but up to 2x12=24 dimensions can be used.

+## TODO

+- Speed up the measurement cycle.
+Want under 1 second total
+- Collect data on different concentrations of oil.
+- Test ability to detect adulteration of extra virgin olive oil
+- Implement regression model to estimate concentrations.
+Example: PCA+linreg, or PLSR

 ## Operating principle